You and Your DJ:

 Most people consider the U.S. Virgin Islands a pretty awesome place to vacation.
 DJ Ruby considers them home.
 A native of St. Croix, Ruby lived there with her brother and her parents, a folk and calypso duo whom she often accompanied on gigs.
 Touring with mom and dad, aka Peter & Eileen, taught Ruby some valuable lessons that she carries with her as a DJ today, like how to read crowds and wrap cords.
 Ruby left the island (in body, but never in spirit!) to attend Suffolk University in Boston and worked as a bike activist in Brooklyn before moving to Chicago, where she nannies and continues to advocate for urban bicyclists.
 She loves dancing, particularly at The Hideout and at Soul Night at The Empty Bottle and, as a wedding DJ, finds great joy in seeing guests kick off their shoes and get their fancy clothes sweaty on the dancefloor.

-Rachel's musical expertise ranges from opera to reggae, but she got a soft spot for the 60s and 70s jams she spins as co-host on Kate & Rachel's Old Style Show, a popular late night program on Chicago's WLUW 88.7FM.
+DJ Rachel's musical expertise ranges from opera to reggae, but she got a soft spot for the 60s and 70s jams she spins as co-host on Kate & Rachel's Old Style Show, a popular late night program on Chicago's WLUW 88.7FM.
 She also enjoys spinning her vintage vinyl at places such as The Whistler and Beauty Bar.
 Rachel earned her Bachelor's of Music Degree in vocal performance, and dawn-lights as a cantor in Chicago and Wilmette.
-Rachel has been with Toast and Jam for 8 seasons and adores her job as a dance-floor connoisseur.
+Rachel has been with Toast & Jam for nine seasons and adores her job as a dance-floor connoisseur.
 Never one to limit herself creatively, Rachel has wrestled for KPOWW (Kalamazoo Precinct of Women's Wrestlers) and helped to choreograph the Miss Kalamazoo County Beauty Pageant.
 When she is not spending money on records, dancing her pants off, or playing guitar in her band Squish, Rachel enjoys racquetball, chicken-raising, and dessert.

-Sarah grew up in Duluth, Minnesota, where she proudly embraced the city's reputation for having the highest voter turnout in the United States.
+DJ Sarah grew up in Duluth, Minnesota, where she proudly embraced the city's reputation for having the highest voter turnout in the United States.
 She studied history at Coe College in Iowa, whose caucuses are the first major electoral event of the presidential nominating process.
 Shortly after graduation, Sarah took the next logical step on her patriotic, all-American journey: she moved to Japan.
 There she taught English and also started deejaying at a club called the Mominoki House, where she rocked the crowd with old soul, classic rock and dance hits.
 In 2005 she brought her crazy skills, both at teaching and deejaying, to Chicago, where she teaches 10th grade history.
 Sarah is also the advisor for her school’s DJ Club, ensuring the future of raging dance parties for generations to come.